 Vitamin C foods are peppers, potatoes, broccoli, oranges, strawberries and brussel sprouts.

-Vitamin C serum benefits and vitamin C benefits are it is necessary for the growth, development and repair of all body tissues.
+Vitamin C serum benefits and vitamin C benefits are necessary for the growth, development and repair of all body tissues.
 It’s involved in many body functions, including the formation of collagen, absorption of iron, the proper functioning of the immune system, wound healing, and the maintenance of cartilage, bones, and teeth.